jonasraoni/nines/UserBundle/doc/usage.md

 Database Tables
 ---------------

-This bundle uses a single database table: `nines_user`.
+This bundle uses a single database table: `appuser`.
 Once the bundle is enabled, you can create the tables with a doctrine migration.

 Migrations are not included in the bundles, you will need to generate them